About to Lose Your Job? Act Now!

 Here’s what to check:

-Notice periods: Make sure your employer has adhered to the correct notice period based on your contract or German labor law.
+Notice periods: Ensure your employer adheres to the correct notice period based on your contract or German labor law.

 Unused vacation days or overtime: Clarify how any unused leave or overtime will be compensated.

-Unused learning and development budget: Check if your company has any unused learning and development budget.
-Highlight this to your employer and request to use the budget before you leave.
-This could be allocated toward career coaching or other courses that would make you a more attractive candidate in the job market.
+Unused learning and development budget: Check if your company has an unused budget that could be allocated toward career coaching or courses.

-Pro Tip: If you're unsure about your rights, consider seeking legal advice or consulting with a workers’ council (Betriebsrat) if your company has one.
-Additionally, I offer a one-hour free, no-strings-attached coaching session to help you understand your situation and options better.
-Feel free to reach out!
+Pro Tip: If unsure about your rights, seek legal advice or consult a workers’ council (Betriebsrat).
+I also offer a free consultation to help you understand your situation—feel free to reach out!

 4. Prepare for Negotiating Your Severance Package (Including Career Coaching)